AdobeDocs/workfront.de-DE/help/quicksilver/planning/architecture/connect-record-types.md

 <!--
 You can use Adobe Workfront Planning to design fully-customizable workspaces that contain record types needed in your organization.
 A way to indicate how individual record types relate to one another is to connect them.
 Also, you can connect Workfront Planning record types with object types from other applications to enhance your users' experience and keep their focus in one application. -->

-Sie können Datensatztypen miteinander oder Datensatztypen mit Objektarten aus anderen Anwendungen verbinden.
+Sie können Datensatztypen miteinander verbinden oder Sie können Datensatztypen mit Objekttypen aus anderen Anwendungen verbinden.

 In diesem Artikel wird beschrieben, wie Sie zwei Datensatztypen der Workfront-Planung oder einen Datensatztyp der Workfront-Planung mit einem Objekt aus einer anderen Anwendung verbinden können.